Decode/Encode URL

 Encode or decode URL strings instantly for safer transmission in query parameters, redirects, APIs, and browser testing workflows.

-What Decode/Encode URL Does
+About Decode/Encode URL

 URL Encoder Decoder is a free browser-based utility for converting plain text into URL-safe encoded strings and reversing percent-encoded values back into readable form.
 This is a common task in web development because URLs cannot always safely carry spaces, symbols, Unicode characters, or reserved characters exactly as written.
 Encoding transforms those characters into a transport-safe format so browsers, servers, and APIs can interpret them consistently.
 Developers encounter URL encoding constantly in query strings, redirect URLs, callback parameters, search filters, analytics links, and API requests.
 A single unencoded ampersand, equals sign, or space can change how a parameter is interpreted or break an entire request.
 On the other side, decoded output is often needed when inspecting logs, debugging redirects, or understanding a copied URL full of percent-encoded values such as %20 or %3A.
 This tool is especially handy because encoding and decoding usually happen in short bursts during debugging.
 Opening a terminal or writing a quick script is unnecessary when you only need to inspect one string.
 Paste the value, choose encode or decode, and review the result immediately.
 That keeps the workflow lightweight during QA, development, and troubleshooting.
 It is also useful outside pure engineering work.
 SEO teams may review encoded campaign URLs, marketers may debug tracking parameters, and support teams may need to interpret broken links sent by users.
 A readable browser tool makes those tasks more approachable for non-developers as well.
 Because the conversion runs instantly and the interface stays minimal, this tool works well as a quick companion during daily web work.
 It solves a very specific problem, but it solves it repeatedly and reliably.